Yisrael Bak: Later years and life in Jerusalem

-After the destruction of the agricultural farm in Jermak, and the printing house in Safed, Bak left the Galilee and moved to Jerusalem.
-Bak continued to be very active in Jewish life in the area, and in 1840 was the first to send a petition to Muhammad Ali, the then ruler of Syria, asking him to intervene in the Damascus Blood Libel and stop the torture of the falsely accused detainees.
-The following year, in 1841, he established the first Hebrew printing house in Jerusalem, preceded only by the printing house of the Armenian community, founded about a decade earlier.
-In 1843, Sir Moses Montefiore, who had known Bak in Safed, provided a new printing press called "Moshe and Yehudit", named after Montefiore and his wife Judith.
+In 1841 after the destruction of the agricultural farm in Jermak and the printing house in Safed, Bak left the Galilee and moved his family to Jerusalem.
+He continued to be very active in Jewish life in the Galilee, and sent a petition to Muhammad Ali, the then ruler of Syria, asking him to intervene in the Damascus Blood Libel and stop the torture of the falsely accused detainees.

+Bak established the first Hebrew printing house in Jerusalem, preceded only by the printing house of the Armenian community about a decade earlier.
+In 1843, Sir Moses Montefiore remembered his encounter with Bak in Safed and Jermak, and made good on his promise to provide him with a new printing press, which was called "Moshe and Yehudit", named after Montefiore and his wife Judith.

-In Jerusalem, Bak joined the Hasidic community and was active in establishing the Hasidic Tiferet Yisrael Synagogue in the Jewish Quarter of the Old City.
+In Jerusalem, Bak joined the Hasidic community.
+His son Nisan Bak built the Hasidic Tiferet Yisrael Synagogue in the Jewish Quarter of the Old City.

 As the sole printer in Jerusalem, Bak held a monopoly on Hebrew printing in the city.
 In the early 1860s, this changed, with the establishment of a competing printing house by Yoel Moshe Salomon, Michal HaCohen and Yehiel Brill, where Ha-Levanon was printed.
-As a counter to Ha-Levanon, in 1863, Bak began to publish Havazeleth with his son-in-law, Israel Dov Frumkin.
-It was published (intermittently) for more than forty years.
+As a counter to Ha-Levanon, in 1863, Bak began to publish Havatzelet with his son-in-law, Israel Dov Frumkin.
+Havatzelet ("The Lilly" in Hebrew) was the second Hebrew newspaper to be published in the land of Israel.
+It was published for more than forty years.